 Go to update category id in the BP role category and click on save.

-Business partner relationship is a connection between two business partners and this can be time bound.
+A business partner relationship is a connection between two business partners and this can be time-bound.
 This can be done by assigning the BP relationship between two business partners.
 One can easily, create, edit and delete relationships in relationships assignment block of the account and employee page.

-Account hierarchy allows users to map complex structures of any organization business partner.
-For example, buying group, retail outlets etc. This can also be used for statistical purposes and pricing.
+Account hierarchy allows users to map complex structures of any organization’s business partner.
+For example, buying groups, retail outlets, etc. This can also be used for statistical purposes and pricing.